abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 $ l /usr/bin -x=pyt* -c=/mnt/doc

 Copy all  objects in that directory except one having name python* with dthe usr/bin/... directory structure kept intact

+...wrting is being edited, for now just go on using `-c=`